getsentry/sentry-docs/src/collections/_documentation/platforms/php/index.md

 #### excluded_exceptions

 Sometimes you may want to skip capturing certain exceptions.
-This option sets the FCQN of the classes of the exceptions that you don't want to capture.
+This option sets the FQCN of the classes of the exceptions that you don't want to capture.
 The check is done using the `instanceof` operator against each item of the array and if at least one of them passes the event will be discarded.